pi-gate/driver/README.md

 **Connection and pins definition**

-Boards pins (Chip Select, IRQ line, Reset and TXE) definition are set in the new [RadioHead/examples/raspi/pi-gate/GateDefinitions.h][4] file.
+Boards pins (Chip Select, IRQ line, Reset and TXE) definition are set in the [/examples/raspi/pi-gate/GateDefinitions.h][4] file.
 In your code, you need to include the file definition like this
 ```cpp
 #include "GateDefinitions.h"